Ixtapaluca

 Ixtapaluca is a city and a municipality in the eastern part of the State of Mexico in Mexico.
-It lies between the Federal District and the western border of the state of Puebla.
+It lies between Mexico City and the western border of the state of Puebla.
 The name Ixtapaluca means "Where the salt gets wet".

-As of 2006, Izta included part of the world's largest mega-slum, along with Chalco and Neza.
+As of 2006, Ixta included part of the world's largest mega-slum, along with Chalco and Neza.

 The city

 At the census of 2005 the city had a population of 290,076.

 The parish of Ixtapaluca was founded in 1531 and had great prominence in the area.
 The municipal palace was built in 1973.